 Trond Espen Seim's client falls to his death and Seim investigates

 This is the second Varg Veum movie I've seen, and it too is a solid mystery movie.
 I'd rate it 6.5 if I could, like the first one I saw, which was "Woman in the Fridge".
-It ran 105 minutes.
 The writing is sturdy.
 Presumably it owes to being supported by the original novels.
 Seim plays a private eye.
 He works at times with a police detective named Hamre, played by Bjorn Floberg.
 They trade barbs with one another that are quite amusing.

 I definitely recommend these movies based on what I've seen so far.
 They're for fans of private detective movies, and the literary genre goes way back.